What is CLAT Cutoff?

 Candidates generally miss out on non-NLUs because of their primary focus of getting into NLUs.
 But this should not be the case because there are other options apart from NLUs that offer great options for securing a good law degree.

-One must keep a note of the following factors while considering for private colleges via CLAT.
+One must keep a note of the following factors while considering private colleges via CLAT.
 Besides NLUs, there are over 60 government and private colleges accepting CLAT scores, such as Law College, Dehradun, Mody University, Asian Law College, and Xavier Law School.

 Conclusion